Deep-MI/FastSurfer/doc/overview/INSTALL.md

 pip3 install --no-binary=h5py h5py
 ```

-You can also download all network checkpoint files (this should be done if you are installing for multiple users):
+You can also download all network checkpoint files at this point already:
 ```sh
 python3.10 FastSurferCNN/download_checkpoints.py --all
 ```

 Once all dependencies are installed, you can run the FastSurfer segmentation only by calling ```./run_fastsurfer.sh --seg_only ....``` with the appropriate command line flags, see the [commandline documentation](../../README.md#usage).

 To run the full pipeline, install and source also the supported FreeSurfer version according to their [Instructions](https://surfer.nmr.mgh.harvard.edu/fswiki/rel7downloads).
 There is a freesurfer email list, if you run into problems during this step.
-Note, that currently FreeSurfer for MacOS supports no ARM, but only Intel, so on modern M-chips it might be slow due to the emulation.
+Note, that currently FreeSurfer for MacOS supports no ARM, but only Intel, so on modern M-chips it will be slow due to the emulation.
+This is why we recommend using a Linux host system to run FastSurfer on larger datasets.

 #### 4. Apple AI Accelerator support
-You can also try the experimental support for the Apple Silicon AI Accelerator by setting `PYTORCH_ENABLE_MPS_FALLBACK` and passing `--device mps` for the segmentation module to make use of the fast GPU:
+On modern M-Chips you can try the Apple Silicon AI Accelerator by setting `PYTORCH_ENABLE_MPS_FALLBACK` and passing `--device mps` for the segmentation module to make use of the fast GPU:

 ```sh
 export PYTORCH_ENABLE_MPS_FALLBACK=1
 ./run_fastsurfer.sh --seg_only --device mps ....
 ```

 This will be at least twice as fast as `--device cpu`.
-The fallback environment variable is necessary as `aten::max_unpool2d` is not yet implemented for MPS and will fall back to CPU.
+Currently setting the fallback environment variable is necessary as `aten::max_unpool2d` is not yet implemented for MPS and will fall back to CPU.

 ## Windows